messede-degod/linux-edr-iop/Readme.md

 ## Linux-EDR-IOP
 This repo tracks "indicators of presence" for linux EDRs, AVs and Monitoring Tools.

-This is a community effort PRs are encouraged and welcome.
+This is a community effort, PRs are encouraged and welcome.

 THCs [hackshell](https://github.com/hackerschoice/hackshell) uses IOPs from this repo and provides a easy way to check for the presense of EDRs on a given system.